OpenFAST/openfast/docs/source/user/aerodyn/introduction.rst

 three-bladed rotor atop a single tower.
 While the undeflected tower is assumed to be straight and vertical, an undeflected blade may consider out-of-plane curvature and in-plane sweep.
-For blades, the 2D cross sections where the aerodynamic analysis takes place may follow the out-of-plane curvature, but in-plane sweep is assumed to be accomplished by shearing, rather than rotation of the 2D cross section.
+For blades, the 2D cross sections where the aerodynamic analysis take place may follow the out-of-plane curvature, but in-plane sweep is assumed to be accomplished by shearing, rather than rotation of the 2D cross section.
 Aerodynamic imbalances are possible through the use of geometrical differences between each blade.

-When AeroDyn is coupled to FAST, AeroDyn receives the instantaneous (possibly displaced/deflected) structural position, orientation, and velocities of analysis nodes in the tower, hub, and blades.
+When AeroDyn is coupled to OpenFAST, AeroDyn receives the instantaneous (possibly displaced/deflected) structural position, orientation, and velocities of analysis nodes in the tower, hub, and blades.
 As with curvature and sweep, the 2D cross sections where the blade aerodynamic